Excel Hacks (Table of Contents)

 7 Addition of Cell Border

-Here we want to add cell border across the data range.
+Here we want to add a cell border across the data range.

 After pressing on “Ctrl + Shift + &” so that automatically cell borders get added.